Skip to main content

 python run_worker.py

 Note, that you must restart the Worker every time there's a change in code.
-You will see the Worker complete the withdraw() Activity function, but it errors when it attempts the deposit() Activity function.
+You will see the Worker complete the withdraw() Activity method, but it errors when it attempts the deposit() Activity method.

-The important thing to note here is that the Worker keeps retrying the deposit() function:
+The important thing to note here is that the Worker keeps retrying the deposit() method:

 2024/02/12 10:59:09 INFO No logger configured for temporal client.
 Created default one.